apigee/terraform-modules/samples/x-sb-psc/README.md

-# Basic Apigee X Setup wih internal backend reached through PSC
+# Basic Apigee X Setup with internal backend reached through PSC

+This module provides a southbound private service connect (PSC) connectivity between an Apigee X runtime and a sample backend that is running on a standalone VPC.

 ## Setup Instructions